Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-The rest of the proof is the same as \cite[Section 5]{fooo091}.
+The rest of the proof is the same as \cite[Section 5]{fooo091}, \cite{foootech2, foootech22, fooonewbook}.
 The construction is by induction on $E$.
-Suppose we have constructed CF-perturbations with required properties for ${\mathcal M}(L;\vec a;E)$ with $E < E_1 <E_0$.
+Suppose we have constructed CF-perturbations with the required properties for ${\mathcal M}(L;\vec a;E)$ with $E < E_1 <E_0$.
 We will construct one for ${\mathcal M}(L;\vec a;E_1)$.
-By induction hypothesis Proposition \ref{prop330} (3), they are compatible with corners.
-Therefore by using the relative version of existence theorem of CF-perturbations (See \cite[Proposition 16.66]{foootech22}), we can extend it to ${\mathcal M}(L;\vec a;E_1)$.
-The proof is now complete by induction. \end{proof} We use the CF-perturbation obtained in Proposition \ref{prop330} to define the structure operations of our filtered $A_{\infty}$ structure.
+By the induction hypothesis Proposition~\ref{prop330}\,(3), the boundary and corners of ${\mathcal M}(L;\vec a;E_1)$ are fiber products of the moduli spaces for which CF-perturbations are already defined by the induction hypothesis.
+We take the fiber product of those CF-perturbations to obtain CF-perturbations of the boundary and corners of ${\mathcal M}(L;\vec a;E_1)$ that are compatible with each other.
+Therefore, by using the relative version of the existence theorem of CF-perturbations (see \cite[Proposition 17.65 or 15.7]{foootech22} or \cite[Proposition 17.81 or 15.7]{fooonewbook}), we can extend it to ${\mathcal M}(L;\vec a;E_1)$.
+The proof is now complete by induction. \end{proof}

+We use the CF-perturbations obtained in Proposition~\ref{prop330} to define the structure operations of our filtered $A_{\infty}$ structure.